 - Count the number of beats in one full minute.

 - Keep a record of your pulse along with the day and time taken and notes about how you felt at the time.
-Use Heart360 to track your pulse online or download our printable blood pressure/pulse log.
+Download our printable blood pressure log (PDF).